MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 In this post, we'll go through the necessary steps to build and deploy a machine learning application.
 This starts from data collection to deployment and the journey, as you'll see it, is exciting and fun.

-Before to start, let's look first a the app we'll be building:
+Before to start, let's first look at the app we'll be building:

 <!-- insert GIF or VIDEO here -->